 Once your peony arrangement is finished, don’t just place your vase and forget about them.
 Every other day, you should give them clean water to drink, trim their stems at a 45-degree angle, and give them more flower food to soak up.
 This way, your gorgeous vase of peonies will stay beautiful and alive for up to two weeks in your home.

 Feeling like a pro on how to arrange peonies in a vase?
 Try out your new skills ASAP!
-Don’t forget to take inspiration from all the lovely, hand-curated Bouqs offered up by The Bouqs Co.Shop All
+You can learn more about arranging flowers or just peonies in general.
+And don’t forget to take inspiration from all the lovely, hand-curated Bouqs offered up by The Bouqs Co.Shop All